 Upper Wimpole Marylebone

 Virginia Woolf described Wimpole street as; “…the most august of London streets, the most impersonal.
 Indeed, when the world seems tumbling to ruin, and civilisation rocks on its foundations, one has only to go to Wimpole Street…”.
-With this in mind, in the context of 2020, it was quite fitting for the practice to have completed the transformation of a listed, two bedroom, ground floor apartment on this particular street in Marylebone.
+With this in mind, in the context of 2020, it was quite fitting for the practice to have completed the transformation of a Grade II listed two bedroom ground floor apartment on this particular street in Marylebone.

 The outline brief was to generally rethink and refurbish the apartment.
 Primarily they expressed a need to evaluate the layout, storage and decoration.
 Sound attenuation in certain parts of the property was also problematic.
 The transformation of the property was based around linking a new series of vibrant spaces through a family of joinery objects.
 These ‘objects’ serve as a direct response to the clients’ brief to create a large amount of storage, concealing the untidiness of everyday life.